cainenielsen/game/README.md

 ## bugs

-if the player is holding the jump button, when tney fall off the map they appear below the tiles near the starting place.
+if the player is holding the jump button, when they fall off the map they appear below the tiles near the starting place.

 When walking up against a block, the player will get stuck until they jump